UWC2-APIDOC/to-do-service-public/docs/api/task.md

 To have a task in the service, the user must be added to the service first.

 This is a new line.
+123, ABC.

 ## Resource properties